ARAUS: A Large-Scale Dataset and Baseline Models of Affective Responses to Augmented Urban Soundscapes: Conclusion

 \section{Conclusion}

 In conclusion, we presented the Affective Responses to Augmented Urban Soundscapes (ARAUS) dataset, which functions as a benchmark dataset for comparisons of prediction models for the affective perception of urban and augmented soundscapes.
 We first presented a systematic methodology for the collection of data, which can be replicated or extended upon.
 Subsequently, we analyzed the responses obtained for the ARAUS dataset, and provided benchmark models for predicting the perceptual attribute of ISO Pleasantness.
-To the best of our knowledge, the ARAUS dataset is currently the largest soundscape dataset with perceptual labels.
+To the best of our knowledge, the ARAUS dataset is currently the largest soundscape dataset with perceptual labels, but is not without its inherent limitations as described in \Cref{sec:Limitations and Future Work}.